Frobenius-Poincar\'e function and Hilbert-Kunz multiplicity: Existence of Frobenius-Poincar e functions

 To prove \ref{reduction to domain}, we first establish several lemmas to handle the reduced case.
-We single out the main point first. \begin{lemma} Let $R$ be a reduced finitely generated $\N$-graded $k$-algebra and let $Q$ be a minimal prime ideal of $R$.
+The main algebraic input into the proof is the following. \begin{lemma} Let $R$ be a reduced finitely generated $\N$-graded $k$-algebra and let $Q$ be a minimal prime ideal of $R$.
 Let $U$ be the multiplicative set of homogeneous elements in $R-Q$.
-Then, \begin{enumerate} \item $QU^{-1}R$ is the zero ideal and $U^{-1}R$ is a domain. \item Set $r= \lambda_{R_Q}(N_Q)$.
+Then, \begin{enumerate} \item The ideal $QU^{-1}R$ is zero.
+Moreover, there is a field $k$ such that $U^{-1}R$ is isomorphic to either $k$ or $k[t,t^{-1}]$, where $t$ is an indeterminate over $k$. \item Set $r= \lambda_{R_Q}(N_Q)$.
 Then there exist integers $h_1, \ldots, h_r$ and a grading preserving $R$-linear morphism